Neuroscience at a glance

 We are the only company with recombinant toxins in our portfolio.

-With a single product, DYSPORT®, we are able to treat a range of therapeutic indications including cervical dystonia, adult spasticity, hyperhidrosis, blepharospasm, hemifacial spasm and pediatric lower limb spasticity.
+With a single product, DYSPORT®, we are able to treat a range of therapeutic indications including cervical dystonia, adult spasticity, hyperhidrosis, blepharospasm, hemifacial spasm and adult and pediatric spasticity.

 DYSPORT® is authorized in more than 90 countries for eight therapeutic and two esthetic indications.